 Fast & Fun Scarves

-Use your leftover yarn to make easy multi-textured, fast and fun scarves!
+Use your leftover yarn from other projects to make easy, multi-textured, fast and fun scarves!

 Here is one with black and white eyelash yarn, with some multicolored confetti!

 This picture isn’t very good, sorry – the only one I had and I already gave it away! but lots of fun yarns made this one so gorgeous!

 Most knitted scarves are 5-9 inches wide and you’re constantly turning your work as it gets longer & tangles.
 To make it easier, I created a scarf knitted sideways on a circular needle.

 Starting with leftover yarn of various textures & weights, I began garter stitch knitting on a large circular needle (#10-13) until the piece was my desired length.
 There’s no specific guide as to how long or how much yarn you may use and most simple stitches make it quick & easy.

 Using bulky weight yarn, different eyelash yarns, miscellaneous worsted weights, and sometimes knitting two yarns together to create texture, I continued knitting rows until reaching my desired width.
 Then I did the usual bind off & wove in yarn ends.

 Here is another fast and fun scarf with a super soft light teal yarn, with some confetti yarn mixed in for spot of color!